What is a Site Investigation?

 An integrated Ground Investigation Report with interpretation is generally required to satisfy the various regulatory requirements of Planning Departments, Environmental Health Departments, Building Control Departments and the Environment Agency.

-A professional and comprehensive Site Investigation limits the risk of unexpected ground conditions during the development, which could cause significant cost implications and time delays, resulting in the whole project becoming uneconomically viable.
+A professional and comprehensive Site Investigation reduces the risk of unforeseen ground conditions during the construction phase, which could lead to significant cost implications and time delays.

-Failure to undertake a comprehensive Site Investigation could result in significant risks to: the health and safety of site workers, end users and general public; the environmental risks to human health, vegetation and controlled waters; and the stability of structures and services.
-All of which will be the liability of the site owners and/or developers.
+Failure to undertake a comprehensive Site Investigation could pose significant risks to the health and safety of site workers, end users, and the general public, as well as environmental risks to human health, vegetation, and controlled waters.
+Additionally, there may be risks to the stability of structures and services, all of which will become the liability of the site owners and/or developers.

 How can I Get a Quote?